ds5110/project-OmkarSonar24/docs/REPORT.md

 ## Creating a Cohort
 ![Cohort Creation Method](../assets/Method_Flowchart.jpg)

-Our cohort creation process began with Casey's cohort, which was then refined to create specific cohorts for ischemic and hemorrhagic stroke patients.
-During the process, we identified 3,378 patients who exhibited symptoms of both types of stroke, prompting the creation of a separate cohort for these individuals.
+Our cohort creation process began with Casey's cohort, which was then refined to create specific cohorts for our project goal.

 ### Defining Cohort Inclusion Criteria